 I’ll never forget it.
 I spent three rigorous days learning from the coolest looking for I’d ever met.
 Being a girl from Kansas, I hadn’t seen such swagger in my life!

 The snazzy clothes, the slick ponytails, and the funky eyeglass frames impressed me, but so did the research.
 The presenters were young New York professionals and they knew their stuff.

 Sure, they taught me a great deal about the research, but also about presentation.
 Be sure to look nice during your Christian woman’s workshop.

 Assuredly, your appearance is as important as the content.

-Because, if you don’t look like you know what you’re talking about, people won’t listen – regardless how much work and effort you invested in presentation.
+Because, if you don’t look like you know what you’re talking about, people won’t listen – regardless of how much work and effort you invested in the presentation.
 They won’t “hear” you.
 Aim for business casual.
 Click to see me in my business casual flow.

 I must tell you, that TOF was many, many years ago, but it still impacts me to this day.